 If you want to avoid similar penalty situations, it is extremely important to abide by quality and trustworthy SEO strategies.
 In order to gain that trust element, here are some things you can and should do.

 – Put a video of the owner or an employee on the website, to allow visitors to see that real people are behind the website.

 – Make sure that all your contact information is easy to find.

 – Add a picture of your premise on the About Us page.

 – List any member affiliations, associations, achievements, and partnerships.

-2. Hiding links.
-Search engine crawlers are better equipped and more advanced than they used to be.
+Secondly, search engine crawlers are forever improving and are advancing more overtime.
 If you try to be sneaky and hide links for SEO purposes, those links will be found and will ultimately lead to a penalty.

-4. Covering pages.
 Every page on your website must be easy to find and navigate.
-Internal pages and links should be connected in a logical and honest manner.
+The connection of additional internal pages and links should be in a logical and honest manner.